sharvarikhedkar/Camino-frontend/README.md

 $ git remote remove origin
 ```

-Then you can install the dependencies either using NPM:
+Then you can install the dependencies using NPM and start the development server:

 ```bash
 # Install dependencies
 $ npm install

 # Start development server
 $ npm start
 ```